KapilDagur/ChatApplicationWithDjango/README.md

 # ChatApplicationWithDjango
-Basci Use of Django-Channels for Sockets
+Basic Use of Django-Channels for Sockets